Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 Modern Exterior Systems repairs siding across the Twin Cities metro

 Modex is a women-owned roofing, siding, and window contractor based in Eden Prairie.
-We hold five manufacturer certifications (CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Certified, James Hardie Preferred), plus BBB A+ Accreditation, NRCA membership, and MN License BC762305.
+We hold five manufacturer certifications (CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Preferred, James Hardie Preferred), plus BBB A+ Accreditation, NRCA membership, and MN License BC762305.
 We install LP SmartSide, James Hardie, EDCO Steel, and vinyl — and we repair all four.
 Siding repairs go right when the contractor knows the product line, color-matches honestly, and fixes what's behind the panel, not just what's on top of it.

 LP SmartSide engineered wood shingle siding installed on a Twin Cities home by Modern Exterior Systems